Judiciary of Pakistan: District & Sessions Judges

-Civil Judge Cum Judicial Magistrate
+Civil Judge Cum in Judicial Magistrate

-Civil Judge Cum Judicial Magistrates are also appointed by the Provincial High Courts, on the recommendation of provincial Public Service Commissions.
+Civil Judge Cum in Judicial Magistrates also appointed by the Provincial High Courts, on the recommendation of provincial Public Service Commissions.
 These Commissions hold open competitive exams annually, which are advertised in national newspapers.
 The basic qualifications required are an LL.B from any recognized university, and two years' experience as an advocate in the jurisdiction in question.
 The exams include various compulsory papers.
 For example, the Punjab Public Service Commission sets compulsory papers on English Language & Essay, Urdu Language & Essay, Islamic Studies, Pakistan Studies, General Knowledge (objective test), Criminal Law, Civil Law 1 & 2, and General Law.
 All candidates who pass the examinations are given a psychological test.
 Those who pass both these stages are interviewed by members of Service Commissions, and recommendations are made to the respective High Courts for appointments.
 In Sindh province, the appointments are made on the backdrop of a test conducted by National testing service (NTS) which is primarily based on English language and General knowledge.
 The candidates who manage to pass the first test then undertake another test by NTS after which the successful candidates are chosen for the interview which is conducted by the five most senior judges of high court including chief justice of Sindh and candidate who manage to pass the interview are recommended for the post of civil judge and judicial magistrate who thereafter are appointed by the government of Sindh.